rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards/Power Standard.md

 * **Standard Power** : During the enumeration, if power negotiations succseed the device enters standard power mode.
 This is the regular operational level of the device.

 * **Reduced Power** : During the negotiation, the Core can assign a lower-than-requested power level for the device.
 The device must operate at this reduced power level and perform its core functionalities as best as possible.
-The possible reduced levels are 75%, 50%, 25% of the device's standard power level, and a static 0.75 watts.
-If any of the fractions of the device's standard power level are less than 0.75 watts, they can be omitted and replaced with 0.75 watts.
-If the device cannot operate at the reduced power level, it should enter a soft shutdown state.
+What a reduced power level looks like it up to the device's implementation.
+Devices may report multiple reduced power levels they support.

 * **Extra Power** : If a device is operating in Standard Power, it can request permission from the Core to exceed its standard power level, up to a level of 150% or 200% the standard level.
 The device must return to standard power level as promptly as possible, and inform the Core once it has released the extra power.

-* **Soft Shutdown** : In this state, the device shuts down everything except for its microcontroller and any circuitry required to read the interrupt signal from the Core.
-The device will exit this state and go to an initialization power state upon receiving an interrupt.
-The device does not have to current limit to a level below the 0.75 watts of initialization state in this level.

 * **Hard Shutdown** : In this state, the entire device is deactivated.
-This state can only be exited with the reset line from the Core, or a complete power cycle of the deployment.
+This state can only be exited with the shutdown line from the Core, or a complete power cycle of the deployment.

 ## Bus Voltage Monitoring

 In a distributed and modular system, where there are no guarantees as to the current-carrying abilities of the interconnecting cables, it is imperative that all devices in the deployment monitor for voltage drops that could indicate a damaged or overburdened cable.

-No less frequently than once a second, all devices in the deployment must report their voltage.
-For consumers, this is the measured voltage on the input of their device.
-For providers, this is the measured output voltage.
-All measurements should take place on the bus-side of any protection circuitry, to account for the drop of said circuitry.

-In the event that any device hears a reported voltage that is 0.5v or more higher than their measured voltage, the device must immediately enter a soft shutdown, and report the potential excessive voltage drop to the Core.
+When not used for [enumeration](./Enumeration.md), the Voltage Sag (VS) pin can be used to monitor for excessive voltage drop across a cable between two devices.
+The pin is connected to bus power with a 1kΩ +/-1% or better resistor on each end of the cable.
+Since a standard HD15 cable will always have the same resistance per cable, this can be used to infer voltage drop across the line.

+Devices must monitor both their bus voltage with respect to ground, and the voltage from VS with respect to ground.
+The difference between these numbers represents 1/2 the voltage drop across the HD15 cable's power pins.
+Since there are 5 ground pins versus the 4 power pins, we always know the voltage drop across ground is 20% less than measured drop across the power pins.

+When operating from a voltage <=5.5 volts nominally, a voltage drop of no more than 200mV is permitted This represents a 1A load 20ft down a cable.
+When operating from a voltage >5.5 volts, a voltage drop of no more than 600mV is permitted.
+This represents a 3A load 20ft down a cable.

+The VS pin must be monitored at least once every 5 milliseconds.
+If voltage sags below acceptable levels for more than 50 continuous milliseconds, the device that detects it must assert the interrupt and send a *VOLT-SAG* message, telling other devices to reduce power consumption to prevent further issues.

+If the VS pin voltage sags more than 50% past acceptable levels (300mV and 900mV respectively), devices must immediately disable the power switch on that HD15 port, and immediately inform the system of the issue with a *VOLT-SAG* issue.